modelica/ModelicaSpecification/RationaleMCP/0031/source-locations.md

 ### Conclusion

-None yet, but all discussion so far has pointed in the direction of just a single integer.
+For now, only allow a single integer.
+It would be easy to extend this in future versions of Flat Modelica.

 ## Syntax for source location decoration attachment